China and the United Nations: Activity

-The ROC co-founded the United Nations Relief and Rehabilitation Administration (UNRRA) in 1943 (prior to the establishment of UN) and is one of four members of its policy-making Central Committee.
+The ROC co-founded the United Nations Relief and Rehabilitation Administration (UNRRA) in 1943 (prior to the establishment of UN).
 UNRRA provided supplies and services to areas under occupation by the Axis Powers.
 The largest project undertaken by UNRRA was the China program which had a total estimated cost of $658.4 million.
 UNRRA China Office was opened in Shanghai at the end of 1944, and operated until the official termination of the office on 31 December 1947.
 Final work and responsibilities were finished by March, 1948.
 UNRRA cooperated with Chinese National Relief and Rehabilitation Administration, led by Jiang Tingfu, to distribute relief supplies in China.
 UNRRA functions were later transferred to several UN agencies, including the International Refugee Organization and the World Health Organization.

 Peng Chun Chang of ROC was the vice-chairman of the United Nations Commission on Human Rights that drafted the Universal Declaration of Human Rights.
 Eleanor Roosevelt, as the driving force behind the Declaration, recalled in her memoirs:

 The Universal Declaration of Human Rights was adopted by the UN General Assembly as Resolution 217 A(III) on 10 December 1948, as the result of the experience of the Second World War.
 The ROC was one of the 48 states that voted for it.

 On 1 February 1951, after cease fire negotiations failed, United Nations General Assembly passed resolution 498 and called the intervention of the People's Republic of China in Korea an act of aggression.

 As of June 2012, China had sent 3,362 military personnel to 13 UN peacekeeping operations in its first dispatch of military observers to the United Nations peacekeeping operations since military team to the Democratic Republic of the Congo.
-For 2013-2015, China ranked seventh among member states for contributing 3.93% of the United Nations Peacekeeping operations.
+For 2013–2015, China ranked seventh among member states for contributing 3.93% of the United Nations Peacekeeping operations.
 By 2019, it was the tenth largest contributor but was providing more troops, police officers, and military observers than any other permanent member of the Security Council.
-As of 2022, its was providing roughly 20% of the UN peacekeeping standby force, more than all other Security Council members combined.
+As of 2022, it was providing roughly 20% of the UN peacekeeping standby force, more than all other Security Council members combined.